 - Using foul or abusive language, eve-teasing, arguing with fellow travelers/organizer(s), and/or involving in the physical assault will not be accepted and will stand a chance of being deserted by the group then and there.

-- 80% refund if cancellation request is sent before 48 hours of trip start time
+- 80% refund if you inform about your cancellation before 48 hours of the event start time.

 It falls under easy difficulty level.
 Even first timers may attempt this trek.
 It’s more of a rainforest experience than trekking or hiking